On linear weak predictability with single point spectrum degeneracy: Discussion and future research

 The present paper is focused on the impact of spectrum degeneracy at a single point for continuous time processes in pathwise deterministic setting.
-The paper suggests frequency criteria of error-free weak predictability and a family of predictors. \begin{enumerate} \item The suggested predictability criterion reminds the classical Kolmogorov-Krein criterion (\ref{KK}) for the spectral densities \citet{K} and stochastic Gaussian processes.
+The paper suggests frequency criteria of a linear predictability of anti-causal convolutions and linear predictors described explicitly in the frequency domain.
+The predictability is feasible for classes of processes with a single point spectrum degeneracity. \begin{enumerate} \comm{\item The suggested condition of linear predictability reminds the classical Kolmogorov-Krein criterion (\ref{KK}) for the spectral densities and stochastic Gaussian processes.
 The presented result is not a straightforward rewording of this criterion.
-The paths of these continuous time stationary Gaussian processes have very special features, and the spectral density cannot be automatically associated with the Fourier transform.

-\item Our approach is constructive: it provides a family of predictors that do not depend on the shape of the spectrum of the underlying process.
+The paths of these continuous time stationary Gaussian processes have very special features, and the spectral density cannot be automatically associated with the Fourier transform. } \item The family of predictors suggested in Theorem \ref{ThM} do not depend on the shape of the spectrum of the underlying process.
 This could be useful for applications.